 Having your doubts about what to do when hiring a maid or a caretaker in Costa Rica?
-Imagine never having to clean your house again, or having to do the laundry and ironing shirts and pants.
-Cleaning the windows, do the yard and clean your pool.
+Imagine never having to clean your house yourself again!
+Or doing the laundry and ironing shirts and pants when you have a day off.
+Stop worrying about cleaning the windows, doing the yard, and cleaning your pool.

-The cost of living in Costa Rica has gone up.
-But hiring a maid, gardener or caretaker is still very affordable.
+The cost of living in Costa Rica has increased quite a bit lately.
+But hiring a maid, gardener, or caretaker is still very affordable.
 Being able to afford a full-time maid or housekeeper to take care of your home is one of the main attractions of living in Costa Rica.
-While in New York you might have to pay $75 a day for a housekeeper, in Costa Rica the cost of hiring a maid is under $15/day.
+While in New York, you will pay $25 an hour for a cleaning lady, in Costa Rica, the cost of hiring a maid is ¢2,700/hour (depending on the exchange rate – ¢2,700 : ¢535 = $5.

+Those who hire household employees also have some responsibilities.
 If you have ever been an employee, I am sure you wanted to be treated right by your employer.
 Now it is your turn to be an employer and obey the labor laws of Costa Rica.
-Let me sum up some issues that you will find important when hiring a maid, a gardener or a caretaker.
+Let me summarize some issues that you will find important when hiring a maid, a gardener, or a caretaker.

 Minimum wages

-The minimum wages are set by the Costa Rican Government twice a year.
+The minimum wages (this list is always up to date) are set by the Costa Rican Government twice a year.
+Note that these are minimum wages, so you can pay more if you want to.
 Many online articles say you can get a maid in Costa Rica for under $200/month.
-Yes, you can but it depends on how many hours she will work.
+Yes, you can, but it depends on how many hours she will work.
+So, be aware of your obligations when paying salaries.

 How to calculate the hourly wages